 SNEHA at #NoPlace4Hate

-Sep 26 2017 / Posted in Adolescence
+Dec 14 2023 / Posted in Adolescence

 The panel discussion followed, moderated by Karanjeet Kaur, the Deputy Editor of Arre, a popular digital media website.
-The members of the panel included Gurmehar Kaur, a student who was trolled online for speaking about peace between India and Pakistan, equal rights activist Harish Iyer and actress Tannishtha Chatterjee, who recently was a part of the film “Angry Indian Goddesses.”
+The members of the panel included Gurmehar Kaur, a student who was trolled online for speaking about peace between India and Pakistan, equal rights activist Harish Iyer, and actress Tannishtha Chatterjee, who recently was a part of the film “Angry Indian Goddesses.”

 The male member of the audience who spoke up talked about how he was threatened online for expressing a negative opinion about a particular political figure.
 He also mentioned that the level of online abuse has increased over the last few years.

-It was an interesting discussion to be a part of, but I do wonder if it helps to hold discussions on topics like these with a small, middle to upper class “curated” crowd!
+It was an interesting discussion to be a part of, but I do wonder if it helps to hold discussions on topics like these with a small, middle to upper-class “curated” crowd!